 Stress.
 It’s what’s for dinner.
 And breakfast.
 And lunch.
 The stress of a pandemic + recession during a toxically divisive election year is a lot to process.
 And by the looks of our behavior, we aren’t coping well.
+The threat of a deadly virus and financial insecurity is pushing many of us to our boiling points.
 Managing heightened levels of stress is something I’ve studied my entire adult life.
 As a child of an abusive parent, hypervigilance was all I knew.
-Human beings are wired to rely on fight or flight reactivity.
-The threat of a deadly virus and financial insecurity is pushing many of us to our boiling points.
-Through therapy, I’ve learned a coping technique that’s a fight or flight game-changer.
-All things considered, I thought it might be helpful to share How to Cope with Stress by Surfing the Moment with you.
+Through therapy, I’ve learned How to Cope with Stress by Surfing the Moment.
+All things considered, I thought it might be helpful to share my techniques with you.

 Almost everything will work again if you unplug it for a while. –Including You.